Walker on track, Walls of Jerusalem National Park

 • Walk conditions: Medium

-This short ascent summits one of the higher peaks in the Walls of Jerusalem, offering exceptional 360 degree views and an opportunity to observe the unique vegetation of the plateau leading to King Davids Peak and the West Wall.
+This short yet steep ascent summits one of the higher peaks in the Walls of Jerusalem, offering exceptional 360 degree views and an opportunity to observe the unique vegetation of the plateau leading to King Davids Peak and the West Wall.
 Camping is not allowed in this area.

 Side trip - Damascus Gate to The Temple (1446m)